 It’s time for me to be a bit more honest.
 I’m not a good Christian.
 The dogma borders on myth to me.
 I’m uncomfortable with some of it, unsure.
-Religion asks a lot of a man, in my opinion, and sets him up for failure, doubt, pain.
+Religion asks a lot of a man, in my opinion.
+It sets him up for failure, doubt and pain.
 So, why do we go to church?

 A boy sighs audibly, the scent is grape Jolly Rancher.
 The other boy says in a quiet voice, “Thank you, God, for this beautiful day.”

-You see, if you set the theology aside, forgo the dogma, there is great simplicity in faith.
+You see, if you set the theology aside and forgo the dogma, there is great simplicity in faith.
 In seven words, my son pretty much summed up where 50 years of hard thinking got me.
 Prayer, thanksgiving, beauty.

 I want my sons to give thanks.
 My question for those unfaithed – for lack of a better word – has always been, “To whom do you give thanks?”
 In this crazy, selfish world, it is easy to become the center of everything.

 Giving thanks changes that.
 It is an admission of vulnerability, of need, of humility.
 The joy of giving thanks, outwardly, overwhelms the vague smugness of self-praise.
 It’s never mattered where the thanks go – upward, downward, inward – what matters is the search for thankfulness in the rooms of the heart marked “Love and Kindness” and “Truth and Beauty.”